experimentarium/times/docs/part-1/05-times-optimisation.md

 In TIMES variables are optionally attached to various quantities related to commodities, such as total quantity produced.
 Therefore it is quite easy to put constraints on these quantities, by simply bounding the commodity variables in each period.
 It is also possible to impose cumulative bounds on commodities over more than one period, a particularly useful feature for cumulatively bounding emissions or modeling reserves of fossil fuels.
 By introducing suitable naming conventions for emissions the user may constrain emissions from specific sectors.
 Furthermore, the user may also impose global emission constraints that apply to several regions taken together, by allowing emissions to be traded across regions.
 Alternatively or concurrently a tax or penalty may be applied to each produced (or consumed) unit of a commodity (energy form, emission), via specific parameters.

 A specific type of constraint may be defined to limit the share of process (p) in the total production of commodity (c).
 The constraint indicates that the flow of commodity (c) from/to process (p) is bounded by a given fraction of the total production of commodity (c).
-In the present implementation, the same given fraction is applied to all time­ slices.
+In the present implementation, the same given fraction is applied to all timeslices.

 ### User constraints